 The Institute of English Studies provides a unique scholarly community in which to pursue doctoral research.
-We offer research supervision in a number of subject areas across different periods.
-Supervision is currently available in the following broad areas:
+We offer research supervision in a number of literature-related subject areas, ranging from book history to early twentieth century literature.

 - Late nineteenth and early twentieth century literature